Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 \subsection{Relics: dark matter}

-Gravitational particle production offers an elegant explanation for the origin of the cold dark matter.
-All of the evidence for the presence of dark matter in the Universe today and throughout the cosmic history derives from the dark matter's gravitational influence on light, ordinary matter, and itself.
-Moreover, various observations constrain the dark matter's nongravitational interactions with itself and ordinary matter.
-Therefore, it is natural to ask whether the gravitational force may have also governed the creation of dark matter particles.
+Gravitational particle production offers an explanation for the origin of the cold dark matter.
+All of the evidence for the presence of dark matter in the Universe today and throughout cosmic history derives from dark matter's gravitational influence on light, ordinary matter, and itself.
+Moreover, various observations constrain dark matter's nongravitational interactions with itself and ordinary matter.
+Therefore, one can ask whether the gravitational force may have also governed the creation of dark-matter particles.